SqrTT/prophet/readme.md

 ### Improve experience

 Experience can be improved by using follow `jsconfig.json` in the folder with cartridges.
-It allows resolve paths to cartridges (`cartridgeroot`) correctly, (except it starts with `~`).
+It allows resolve absolute paths in scripts correctly, (except it starts with `~`).

 ```json
 {